UPDATED September 2020

 Hola VPN aggressively markets itself as a good candidate for making online activity private and secure but provides no features that make that possible.
 The service feels like a deliberate scam portraying as a VPN.

 I would recommend our reader to avoid using Hola VPN service at all costs.
-If you want to use a free service that provides you the complete suite of privacy tools and meets all your needs, you should consider ExpressVPN.
+If you want to use a free service that provides you the complete suite of privacy tools and meets all your needs, you should consider NordVPN.

 The information we provide you is free of charge and a result of extensive research by our product experts.
 We use affiliate links in our site that provide us with referral commissions.
 While this fact may not influence the information we provide, it may affect the positioning of this information.